 Three referees

-All persons who believe they can clearly demonstrate their abilities to meet the criteria given above are encouraged to send their applications to christine.amucu@nwsc.co.ug or eunice.alanyo@nwsc.co.ug; for hard copies please post to the attention of the Senior Manager Human Resource, National Water & Sewerage Corporation, Plot 39 Jinja Rd, P.O Box 7053, Kampala.
+All persons who believe they can clearly demonstrate their abilities to meet the criteria given above are encouraged to send their applications to the attention of the Senior Manager Human Resource, National Water & Sewerage Corporation, Plot 39 Jinja Rd, P.O Box 7053, Kampala.

-To be considered, your application must be received by close of business on Thursday 23rd October 2014 at 5.00 p.m.
+To be considered, your application must be received by close of business on Thursday 24th October 2014 at 5.00 p.m.